wcxve/elisa/docs/tutorials.md

 🚧 This page is still a work in progress.
 ```

-The following tutorials are designed to help you get started with ``elisa``.
+The following tutorials are designed to help you get started with ``ELISA``.

 ```{toctree}
 :maxdepth: 1